megan-yong/magic-8-ball/README.md

 >>> Magic 8-Ball's answer: [Answer]

 If no name is input, but a question is still asked, an output will generate as normal.
-However, if a question is not asked, regardless if a name is provided, the output will print
+However, if a question is not asked, regardless if a name is provided, the output will print:
 >>> Error